Nexmo/nexmo-developer/_tutorials/client-sdk-android-add-sdk-to-your-app.md

 ### Login NexmoClient

-After initializing `NexmoClient`, you should log in to it, using a `jwt` user token. [in the topic on JWTs and ACLs](/client-sdk/concepts/jwt-acl).
+After initializing `NexmoClient`, you need log in to it, using a `jwt` user token.
+This is described in the topic on [JWTs and ACLs](/client-sdk/concepts/jwt-acl).

-Swap the token to log in the relevant user:
+Replace the token so as to authenticate the relevant user:

 ```java
     NexmoClient.get().login(token, loginListener)
 ```

-After the login succeeds, the logged in user will be available via `NexmoClient.get().getUser()`.
+After the login succeeds, the logged in user is available via `NexmoClient.get().getUser()`.

 ## Conclusion

-You added the Nexmo Client SDK to your Android app, initilized and logged in to a `NexmoClient` instance.
-You're all set to use `NexmoClient.get()` in your app, and utilize the NexmoClient SDK functionalities.
+You added the Nexmo Client SDK to your Android app, initialized it, and logged in to a `NexmoClient` instance.

+You can now use `NexmoClient.get()` in your app, and then use additional `NexmoClient` functionality.